thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 The purpose of the use-case is to install new software or removing existing from Cloud side on the device.
-For more information about the context and other use-cases see "Software Management" use-case specification (TODO: !!add link!!).
+For more information about the context and other use-cases see "Software Management" use-case specification in: [src/software-management/README.md](/src/software-management/README.md)

 The sequence diagram below indentifies all involved components as well as all message flows between those.
 Thereby the components are represented as objects,